 Pro bono legal work is highly valued by the firm and every lawyer is encouraged to participate in our Pro Bono Program.
 In 2013, the firm signed up to the voluntary National Pro Bono Aspirational Target of an average of 35 pro bono hours per lawyer, per year, which is a target we exceed each year.

-Our pro bono legal assistance includes helping charities establish or become viable and effective organisations equipped with, and committed to, the best structure for good governance and efficient administration.
-It also includes assisting charitable clients with regulatory compliance issues and establishing the legal parameters that allow them to collaborate with other organisations.
+Our pro bono legal assistance includes helping charities establish and become viable and effective organisations equipped with, and committed to, the best structure for good governance and efficient administration.
+It also includes assisting these clients with regulatory compliance issues and establishing the legal parameters that allow them to collaborate with other organisations.

 The firm also provides charitable organisations with specialised advice and assistance across all other practice areas, including employment law, property, litigation, insurance and intellectual property.
-We are proud to support the Westpac Rescue Helicopter Service, the Royal Institute for Deaf and Blind Children, Australia's National Research Organisation for Women's Safety and Batyr Australia Limited, among others, by providing them with pro bono legal services across a range of practice areas.
+We are proud to support the Westpac Rescue Helicopter Service, Ronald McDonald House Charities, Australia's National Research Organisation for Women's Safety and Batyr Australia Limited, among others through our Pro Bono Program.

 The firm also provides a range of pro bono legal services for individuals.
 Examples include:

-- A proud partnership with the Cancer Council NSW helping people with cancer deal with their legal matters through its Legal Referral Service.
-These include managing employment arrangements as well as the preparation of wills and other end of life documents.
+- A proud national partnership with the Cancer Council NSW, helping people with cancer handle their legal matters through its Legal Referral Service.
+These include managing employment arrangements as well as the preparation of wills, power of attorney and enduring guardianship documents.
+During the 2016/17 financial year we provided more than 1,000 hours of pro bono legal work for these clients.
 We have also assisted the Council by reviewing its legal fact sheets, providing legal education in regional areas and placing our lawyers in secondments at the Council to work on referrals.

-- Lawyers from our Sydney office regularly attend Lakemba Advice Service and Marrickville Legal Centre to provide free and accessible legal services to disadvantaged people.
+- Lawyers from our Sydney office regularly attend Marrickville Legal Centre, the Inner City Legal Centre, Redfern Legal Centre and the Australian Centre for Disability Law Clinic to provide free and accessible legal services to vulnerable people.

-- Our Melbourne lawyers assist the Mental Health Legal Centre with tribunal hearings and their phone advice service.
+- Our Melbourne and Perth lawyers assist the Mental Health Legal Centres in their regions with tribunal hearings, phone advice services and face-to-face clinics.

 - Our Newcastle lawyers work with law students at the Newcastle University Legal Centre to provide free legal advice across a range of topics.